emacs-helm/helm/index.md

 buffer. `emacs-helm.sh` accepts emacs command line options. `emacs-helm.sh -h` opens an Info screen with more details.

-_Note:_ When helm is installed with "make install" you will have a shell command named helm that you can run from any places i.e. not only from the helm directory
+_Note:_ When helm is installed with "make install" you will have a shell command named helm that you can run from any places i.e. not only from the helm directory, you can do this yourself if you have installed from package by making a symlink of emacs-helm.sh in your load-path e.g. "~/bin".

 See https://github.com/emacs-helm/helm/wiki#quick-try-with-emacs-helmsh